HALFpipe/ImputationProtocol/README.md

 <p>
 Next, go to <code>/data/qc</code>, and run <code>enigma-qc</code> for your
 <code>.bed</code> file sets.
 This will drop any strand ambiguous SNPs and
-screen for low MAF, missingness and HWE.
+screen for low MAF, missingness and HWE, then remove duplicate SNPs if necessary, and finally convert the data to <code>VCF</code> format for imputation.
 </p>

 ```bash